eakman/betterDom/README.md

 betterDom is a JavaScript DOM manipulation library inspired by jQuery.

-Like jQuery, bettrDom allows you to manipulate the DOM in a variety of ways including setting event listeners, as well as executing AJAX style HTTP requests.
+Like jQuery, betterDom allows you to manipulate the DOM in a variety of ways including setting event listeners, as well as executing AJAX style HTTP requests.

 Here's a to do list management application I built to demo some of it's feature:<br> [betterDom Lists](http://eakman.github.io/betterDom)